 - SUSTAIN involves training and discipline to ensure that everyone follows the 5S standards

-- SAFETY involves the safety aspects of organisation in the area.
+- SAFETY involves the safety aspects of the organisation in the area.

-This section should display quality related supply chain metric.
+This section should display supply chain KPI which are related to quality standards.
 For example:

 - Shipping / packaging / outer box labels – 15 boxes containing 100 pieces each where all 15 outer box labels are incorrect.
 1 unit per lot counts against the rejection quantity.